Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Online supplementary material

-\section{Performance evaluation}
+\subsection{Performance evaluation}

 We evaluate model performance using a comprehensive set of metrics tailored to the multi-label nature of our rhythm classification task.
+Since our model outputs independent probability scores $p_c \in [0,1]$ for each rhythm class $c$ via sigmoid activation, converting these to discrete class predictions depends on the evaluation context: \begin{itemize} \item \textbf{AUROC computation}: Continuous probability outputs are used directly without thresholding. \item \textbf{Sensitivity/Specificity at a fixed operating point}: Per-class thresholds $\theta_c$ are tuned to achieve a specified target sensitivity (see Section~S7 for details). \item \textbf{Confusion matrix analysis}: We take $\arg\max_c p_c$ to assign the dominant predicted class, enabling standard single-label visualization while acknowledging the underlying multi-label formulation (see Section~S8 for details). \end{itemize}

 The primary evaluation metric is the macro-averaged area under the receiver operating characteristic curve (macro-AUROC), which provides equal weighting to all rhythm classes regardless of their prevalence in the dataset.
 This choice ensures that model performance on rare but clinically important arrhythmias (such as atrial flutter) receives appropriate consideration alongside more common rhythm types.

 For each rhythm class $c$, we compute the AUROC by treating the prediction as a binary classification problem between class $c$ and all other classes.
 The macro-AUROC is then calculated as:

 where $C$ is the total number of rhythm classes in the dataset.